Jardin du Trocadero

 5 Star Rating This is the best place to take pictures of and with the Eiffel Tower.
 It transforms into a magical place at night!!!
 Good for family visits and kids.
 I visited during the Christmas holidays, holiday decorations and lights looked pretty!!!
 I should also say that this place is safe, there are many police patrolling around the tourist area.

-Pranav Sanghadia - a month ago
+Pranav Sanghadia - 3 months ago

 Show More